 In most cases, you don't need to use explicit cast operators in Kotlin because the compiler tracks the

-is -checks and explicit casts for immutable values and inserts (safe) casts automatically when needed:
+is-checks and explicit casts for immutable values and inserts (safe) casts automatically when necessary:

-The compiler is smart enough to know a cast to be safe if a negative check leads to a return:
+The compiler is smart enough to know that a cast is safe if a negative check leads to a return:

-varlocal variables - if the variable is not modified between the check and the usage, is not captured in a lambda that modifies it, and is not a local delegated property.
+If the variable is not modified between the check and its usage, is not captured in a lambda that modifies it, and is not a local delegated property.

 "Unsafe" cast operator

 Usually, the cast operator throws an exception if the cast isn't possible.
 Thus, it's called unsafe.
 The unsafe cast in Kotlin is done by the infix operator

 String, as this type is not nullable.
 If